Dragonwyck (film): Production notes

 Gregory Peck was the first choice for Nicholas Van Ryn.
 Ernst Lubitsch was to direct, but became ill, pre-production was delayed, and Peck dropped out.

 Reception

 Bosley Crowther of The New York Times said: "...
 Twentieth Century-Fox has fashioned a grand and gloomy mansion as the scene, and has inhabited it with a haughty master of aristocratic Dutch descent. ...
 Vincent Price gives a picturesque performance as the regal and godless patroon, using his face and his carriage to demonstrate insolence, that's all.
 Clean shaven and elegantly tailored, he still makes a formidable Bluebeard, and his moments of suave diabolism are about the best in the film.
 Gene Tierney is fairly ornamental in the role of the tortured child bride, but she plainly creates no more character than the meager script provides.
 Of the several lesser characters, Walter Huston is most credible as the forthright, God-fearing father of the cardboard heroine."

+The film premiered at the Roxy Theatre in New York City on April 10, 1946, and grossed $109,000 in its first week.
+The following week it became the number one film in the United States after opening in Los Angeles, Chicago, Baltimore, Pittsburgh, St Louis and Seattle with a total of $277,000 for the week in the markets covered by Variety.